varnishcache/varnish-cache/doc/sphinx/reference/varnishtest.rst

 Starts Varnish instance.
 Accepted arguments:

 \-arg STRING
- pass additional arguments to varnishd
+ passes additional arguments to varnishd
 \-cli
- execute a command in CLI of running instance
+ executes a command in CLI of running instance
 \-cliok
- execute a command and expect it return OK status
+ executes a command and expect it return OK status
 \-clierr
- execute a command and expect it to error with given status (e.g. "-clierr 300 panic.clear")
+ executes a command and expect it to error with given status (e.g. "-clierr 300 panic.clear")
+\-vcl STRING
+ specify VCL for the instance.
+You can create multiline strings by encasing them in curly braces.
-\-vcl+backend
+\-vcl+backend STRING
- specify VCL for the instance, and automatically inject a backend into the VCL
+ specifes VCL for the instance, and automatically inject backends definition of currently defined servers.
 \-errvcl
  tests that invalid VCL results in an error.
-\-vcl
- specify VCL for the instance
 \-stop
- stop the instance
+ stops the instance
 \-wait-stopped
- wait for the varnish child to stop
+ waits for the varnish child to stop
 \-wait-running
- wait for the varnish child to start
+ waits for the varnish child to start
 \-wait
- wait for varnish to stop
+ waits for varnish to stop
 \-expect
- set up a test for asserting variables against expected results.
+ sets up a test for asserting variables against expected results.
  Syntax: "-expect <var> <comparison> <const>"

 See tests supplied with Varnish distribution for usage examples for all these